Food composition.

 What is strength training?

 Strength training is when we are required to use a muscular contraction to overcome some sort of resistance.
 It usually involves loaded movements with weights where we apply progressive overload each week.
-In other words adding weight to the barbell or lifting heavier dumbbells.
-Strength training is not only be the use of weights.
-We can use resistance bands, our body weight with exercises such as pull ups and cables or pulleys.
-Complete beginners to weight training can initially start by adding more repetitions.
+In other words, adding weight to the barbell or lifting heavier dumbbells.
+Strength training is not only the use of weights.
+We can use resistance bands, and our body weight with exercises such as pull-ups, cables, or pulleys.
+Complete beginners to weight training can initially start by adding more repetitions if their technique is still not solid enough to add weight.
 Slowing down the movement or performing the exercise with stricter technique are also other ways to apply progressive overload.
 This is useful when we can’t add weight to a movement.

 Isn’t strength training just great?

 Strength training is extremely versatile making it possible to incorporate it into a lot of peoples exercise routines.
-Strength training is distinct to other types of training as we are lifting anything at least 80% of our 1RM.
-This is once we are past the stage of learning the movements and our technique is solid.
+Strength training is distinct to other types of training as we are lifting anything at least 75% of our 1RM.
+Once we have learned the movements so that our technique is solid we can start to add load to the bar each week.
 To be considered strength training we must train in the 1-6 rep range and rest between 3-5 minutes.

 Why do we rest so long?

-Rest between 3-5 minutes to let phosphocreatine stores in your muscles replenish.
+You should rest between 3-5 minutes to let phosphocreatine stores in your muscles replenish.
 Resting for at least 3 minutes allows for greater maintenance of force production and rate of force development.
 Your exercise movement patterns will also be better maintained with longer rest times.
 Thus targeting the correct musculature and lifting the greatest amount of weight possible.
 On the contrary, the rest time cannot be too long either.
-With the appropriate rest times we can take advantage of greater neural activation which may allow for increased power production.
+With the appropriate rest times, we can take advantage of greater neural activation which may allow for increased power production.

 Strength is not all about the weight